stefe2/kyber-doc/docs/manual/software/web-interface.md

 - **Serial Command**
     - Enables command transmission through the "Marcduino" serial port on the Kyber Board
-    - Compatible with any device supporting serial communication
+    - Compatible with any device supporting serial communication @ 9600 Bps (Default)
-    - Used for precise device control and automation
+    - Used for external device control and automation

 - **Human Cyborg Relations (HCR)**
     - Activates the HCR configuration menu in the General page